ellisonbg/py4science/book/whirlwind_tour.rst

 Dictionaries for counting words
 -------------------------------

-It's not just numerical computing that Python excels at.
+It's not just numerical computing at which Python excels.
 While much of your time doing scientific computing in Python will be spent in the core extension packages that provide fast arrays, statistics and visualization, a strong advantage that Python has over many